microsec/regulations/hrsz--all--ssl--EN.md

   - in case of the generation of the Service Provider’s intermediate certification unit’s key pair the trusted officer of the Trust Service Provider responsible for key management who verifies that the record corresponds to the performed process.
+  - the generated keys are recorded in the key registry, where the "SHA-256" fingerprint of the public key is also recorded for unambiguous identification.
+The key registry will contain and track the entire lifecycle of all keys from their creation, without time limit, including keys for which a certificate has not yet been issued (parking keys).

 **Generation of Service Provider’s infrastructure key pairs**